Functions

 Parameter Annotations

-Function parameters can be annotated with domains.
+Function parameters can be annotated with domains to specify the range of valid input values.

 Examples: